Occupational Psychology Professional Doctorate

 Take a look at what Northumbria has to offer and discover what studying with us can do for you.

-Please note, the Doctor of Business Administration (DBA) programme is not eligible for the Doctoral Loan.
+Please note, this programme is not eligible for the Doctoral Loan.
 Further information can be found on the Government website.

 Click here for UK and International Scholarship, Fees and Funding information.